 To learn more about MasterCard’s rules, check out its guidelines.

-No doubt, getting off MATCH likely will be an uphill battle.
+No doubt getting off MATCH will likely be an uphill battle.
 Merchants remain in the database for five years, and the only way to be removed is to have the same bank that added the business to the database to remove it.
 The first step to being removed is for a merchant to contact a former provider.
 Expect to make many phone calls and to talk to several representatives before finding the correct person.

 The reason a merchant ended up on MATCH really makes a difference in how easy or even possible a business gets removed.
 Banks take fraud very seriously, therefore, businesses that were blacklisted due to fraud will have the hardest time getting removed.

-Those that ended up on the list due to excessive chargebacks get removed from the database once the merchant has satisfied all chargebacks and have no other chargebacks from its prior customers.
+Those that ended up on the list due to excessive chargebacks get removed from the database once the merchant has satisfied all chargebacks and has no other chargebacks from its prior customers.
 Once this happens, a bank will remove the merchant from the list.

 Merchants that were mistakenly entered in the database must work with the bank that put them on the list to get it fixed.
-If a bank determines after an investigation that adding the merchant to the file was an error, the financial institution must immediately as for a correction.
+If a bank determines after an investigation that adding the merchant to the file was an error, the financial institution must immediately ask for a correction.